manu-mannattil/elastomers/README.md

 imbalance between the molecular scale of demixing and the mesoscopic scale beyond which elasticity operates produces effective long-range interactions, forming stable finite-sized domains.
-Our predictions concerning the dependence the domain size and transition temperature on the stiffness of the elastomer are in good agreement with the experiments.
+Our predictions concerning the dependence of the domain size and transition temperature on the stiffness of the elastomer are in good agreement with the experiments.
 Analytical phase diagrams, aided by numerical findings, capture the richness of the microphase morphologies, paving the way to create stable, patterned elastomers for various applications.